Skip to content

 Can I Use My Military Education Benefits for an Online Master's Degree?

 Yes, as long as your degree program or school is accredited.
 You must follow Department of Defense guidelines and your branch of the service must certify your benefits as well, but most schools have a veterans service office that can help with that process.
-The registrar's office at SE provides a variety of services for active-duty military members and veterans and routinely works with the Department of Veterans Affairs to certify GI Bill benefits and other types of education funding.
+The registrar's office at SOSU provides a variety of services for active-duty military members and veterans and routinely works with the Department of Veterans Affairs to certify GI Bill benefits and other types of education funding.

 Can I Get Help Transferring Military Education Benefits to My Spouse or Kids?

 If you'd like to transfer Post-9/11 GI Bill education benefits to someone in your family, your school's veterans affairs office can help.
-Services at SE include support for beneficiaries of the VA's survivors and dependents assistance program as well.
+Services at SOSU include support for beneficiaries of the VA's survivors and dependents assistance program as well.
 Contact [email protected] to learn more.

 How Long Does It Take to Complete a Master's in Special Education Online?